-Nucor Corp. plans to build a state-of-the-art plate mill in the Midwest that is expected to create approximately 400 full-time jobs.
-Nucor’s Board of Directors approved an investment of $1.35 billion to build the mill, which is scheduled to be fully operational in 2022 and will be capable of producing 1.2 million tons per year of steel plate products.
-The plate mill will produce cut-to-length, coiled, heat-treated and discrete plate ranging from 60 to 160 inches wide and in gauges from 3/16 of an inch in thickness.
+Nucor Corp. will build its new state-of-the-art steel plate mill in Brandenburg, Ky., located along the Ohio River southwest of Louisville.
+The company will invest approximately $1.35 billion to build the mill, which will be capable of producing 1.2 million tons per year of steel plate products.
+The project, which was originally announced in January, will create more than 400 full-time jobs at an average annual salary of $72,000.
+The plate mill, which is expected to be fully operational in 2022, will give Nucor the ability to produce 97% of the products demanded in the domestic plate market, including specialty higher-margin products.
+The facility will produce cut-to-length, coiled, heat-treated and discrete plate ranging from 60 to 160 inches wide and in gauges from 3/16 of an inch to 14 inches.

 SECO/WARWICK delivered and commissioned what it says is the first-ever vacuum-purging semi-continuous controlled-atmosphere brazing (CAB) furnace for a North American automotive aftermarket manufacturer.
 It is the company’s first furnace of any type and also its largest capital equipment investment.
 The furnace, equipped with vacuum purging in the loading and unloading chamber, allows for reduction of nitrogen consumption and cost.
 It also provides exceptional control of brazing atmosphere quality, which applies particularly to heat exchangers with joints brazed in a closed space.
 Vacuum purging allows for the removal of oxygen from these spaces before brazing, which cannot be achieved by traditional purging.